Update v4.2 - New components, 10+ framework guides, and quality improvements. Visit Changelog

 Requires JS

-Note that this component requires the use of our Theme Switch plugin, else you can skip this message if you are already using Preline UI as a package.
+This page requires our Theme Switch plugin.
+You can skip this step if you're already using Preline UI as a package.

 With dark mode becoming a first-class feature in many operating systems, it's increasingly common to design a dark version of your website alongside the default design.
 By integrating dark mode, you can meet user preferences and improve readability in low-light environments, ensuring your site is both functional and aesthetically pleasing.